Adrian-Ponsone/Fiori_Lanus_Ponsone_Entrega_Final/README.md

 4.Install pillow with "python -m pip install Pillow"

+5.Install ckeditor with "pip install django-ckeditor"

-5.Make the migrations in the cmd with "py manage.py migrate" for create the database
+6.Make the migrations in the cmd with "py manage.py migrate" for create the database

-6.Start the development server with "py manage.py runserver"
+7.Start the development server with "py manage.py runserver"

-7.Open the http link with (ctrl + click)
+8.Open the http link with (ctrl + click)

-8.enjoy the blog!!
+9.enjoy the blog!!

 Superuser
 user: admin